Well of the Oath

 Genesis 21:33-34, Jasher 22:11-14

-And Abraham called there on the name of the LORD, the everlasting God.
+Abraham called on the name of the LORD, the everlasting God, at that place.

-And Abraham and his children and all belonging to him dwelt in Beersheba, and he pitched his tent as far as Hebron.
-And Abraham sojourned in the Philistines’ land for many days.
+Abraham, his children, and everyone with him lived in Beersheba, and he pitched his tent as far as Hebron.
+He stayed in the land of the Philistines for many years.

 Y: 2079 | Rebekah born